 15 Nighttime Habits That Are Ruining Your Skin, Dermatologists Say

 For a gorgeous glow from the moment you wake up, avoid these bedtime skin habits.

 Not washing your face

 Desmond Shipp, MD, a dermatologist and clinical assistant professor at The Ohio State University Wexner Medical Center, suggests one major skin sin is simply going to bed without giving your face a good wash.
 “Even if you do not wear makeup you should wash your face nightly,” Dr. Shipp says, adding: “Your skin is going through a repairing and rebuilding phase during the nighttime and debris such as dust, smoke, and skin care products can clog your pores leading to worsening acne.”
-Find out the 17 skin care tips that dermatologists use themselves.
+(And remember not to make these face-washing mistakes.)

 Skimping on sleep